simulateLM

 distribX —distribution to use to simulate the regressors.character.

-Character which specifies the distribution to use to simulate the values of the explanatory variables.
+Character that specifies the distribution to use to simulate the values of the explanatory variables.

 For the list of valid names see MATLAB function random.